South Carolina native composed music for NBC’s ‘The Grinch Musical’

 While Marvin was unable to visit London to oversee the production in person, he did appear on Zoom calls for consultations.
 But as for what we can expect, the show will follow the book more so than the adapted movies – all with his original score.

-‘Dr. Seuss’ The Grinch Musical will air on WSAV Wednesday at 8:00 p.m.
+“Dr. Seuss’ The Grinch Musical” will air on WSAV Wednesday at 8 p.m.

 For more information on the televised performance, click here.